Jim137/binocular_balance/README.md

 ### 1. Binocular Balance

 Consider a bi-sensory system model, we introduce a negative bias to one of sensory while maintaining a neutral bias in the other.
-The system undergoes three distinct phases: 1.
-Pre-treatment, where both inputs receive equal random arrays; 2.
-Treatment, where the input strength to the normal sensory is deliberately reduced; 3.
-Post-treatment, where the normal sensory input strength is restored, and the learning rate is significantly reduced to simulate aging effects in neural plasticity.
+The system undergoes three distinct phases:

+1. Pre-treatment, where both inputs receive equal random arrays.
+2. Treatment, where the input strength to the normal sensory is deliberately reduced.
+3. Post-treatment, where the normal sensory input strength is restored, and the learning rate is significantly reduced to simulate aging effects in neural plasticity.

+The detailed methods are in [bb.ipynb](https://github.com/Jim137/binocular_balance/blob/main/bb.ipynb).

 ### 2. Binocular Deprivation

+We construct another bi-sensory system model.
+In this bi-sensory system model focusing on binocular deprivation, both sensory inputs are initially unbiased.
+The model involves five phases:

+1. Normal Rearing, where both inputs receive identical arrays.
+2. Monocular Deprivation, reducing the input strength to one sensory system.
+3. Binocular Deprivation, reducing input strength to both sensory systems.
+4. Reverse Suture, restoring the initially reduced input to one sensory.
+5. Binocular Recovery, where both systems receive full-strength, unbiased inputs.

+The detailed methods are in [bd.ipynb](https://github.com/Jim137/binocular_balance/blob/main/bb.ipynb).

 ## Results